tornado80/sspverif/crates/ssbee/Readme.md

 You need a somewhat recent Rust toolchain.
 If you don't have that, look into rustup.

 Install the tool cloning the repo and running `cargo run --package ssbee`.
-Ensure that the installed binary is in your `PATH`.
+Ensure that the installed binary is in your `PATH`. background-color: rgba(255, 0, 0, 0.05);
+  border-left: 4px solid #ff0000;
+  padding: 8px;

 Enter a project directory and run `ssbee prove`.
 To get an idea how a projects is structured, see the `example-projects/hello-world` directory (documentation is on the roadmap...).